Preventing Bone Loss Beyond Calcium

 NUTRITION FOR BONE HEALTH

 Bones are living tissues that constantly go through a process of building and breakdown called bone remodeling.
 Osteoclasts are the cells in the bone that work to resorb or breakdown bone.
 Osteoblasts are the cells that work to build and model the bones.
-In order for this process to happen correctly, an adequate and constant supply of several nutrients are needed, including calcium, protein, magnesium, phosphorus, vitamin D, vitamin K2, vitamin C, vitamin E, boron, potassium and fluoride.
+In order for this process to happen correctly, an adequate and constant supply of several nutrients is needed, including calcium, protein, magnesium, phosphorus, vitamin D, vitamin K2, vitamin C, vitamin E, boron, potassium, and fluoride.
 Many people only think of calcium when they think of bone health, but that is only one piece of the puzzle.

 People taking calcium supplements, for bone health or otherwise, should be mindful of the type of calcium they take as well as the dosage.
-When purchasing a calcium supplement look for calcium citrate, which is more absorbable and can be taken on an empty stomach, versus calcium carbonate which must be taken with food and may be harder for people with low stomach acid to digest.
+When purchasing a calcium supplement look for calcium citrate, which is more absorbable and can be taken on an empty stomach, versus calcium carbonate which must be taken with food and maybe harder for people with low stomach acid to digest.
 Also, even though the recommended daily dosage of calcium is 1,200mg for an adult, no more than 600mg should be taken within a four hour period.
 The intestines are only able to assimilate 500-600mg of calcium at a time.
 Excess calcium at any given time can lead to excess calcium in the urine, which can contribute to kidney stone formation.

 The general population tends to eat less protein as they age, often due to a decreased ability to digest it because of low stomach acid.
-Unfortunately this can be detrimental to bone health.
+Unfortunately, this can be detrimental to bone health.
 Proper protein intake requires a delicate balance.
 Too much animal protein creates higher acidity in the body, causing the body to take calcium from the bones to alkalinize the body.
 Too little protein can lead to bone and muscle loss.
 The average person will want a moderate protein intake of approximately 0.8-1.0 grams of protein per kilogram of body weight (i.e. a 150-pound person would want approximately 55-68 grams of protein per day).
 Exercise and other health issues may change the recommended amount.

 Supplements can be helpful in maintaining bone health.
 If you are interested in taking supplements, you should speak with a nutritionist or your doctor about proper supplements and dosing tailored to your body and overall health.